José Ozámiz: Early life

-Ozámiz was born on May 5, 1898, in house near the “old bridge” in Aloran to Jenaro Ozámiz from Basque Country, Spain and Basilisa Fortich, a Filipino mestizo of Spanish and Cebuano ancestry.
-Jenaro left Spain at age sixteen and came to Aloran, then ended up at the Municipality of Jimenez and engaged in the business of abacá and copra trading which made him very rich, acquiring through the years 3.55 km2 in tile province and 10 km2 ranch in Bukidnon.
-José spoke his first languages Spanish, Cebuano, Tagalog and English when Philippines came under American rule.
+Ozámiz was born on May 5, 1898, in a house near the "old bridge" in Aloran to Jenaro Ozámiz from Basque Country, Spain and Basilisa Fortich, a Filipino mestizo of Spanish and Cebuano ancestry.
+Jenaro left Spain at age sixteen and came to Aloran, then ended up at the Municipality of Jimenez and engaged in the business of abacá and copra trading which made him very rich, acquiring through the years 3.55 km2 in the tile province and a 10 km2 ranch in Bukidnon.
+Ozámiz spoke his first languages Spanish, Cebuano, Tagalog and English when the Philippines came under American rule.

 He was the oldest and the only son among ten children.
 His sisters are Pacita, Consuelo, Carmen, Pilar, Remedios, Nieves, Mercedes, Paulita, and Lourdes.
-Three of Jose's sisters Consuelo, Carmen and Nieves remained distinct and never got married.
-Two entered politics: one was Consuelo, who was a councilor for six terms in Jimenez and Remedios who became a Congresswoman of Bukidnon.
-Remedios’ son, Carlos Fortich became a politician also by becoming a governor of Bukidnon.
+Three of his sisters, Consuelo, Carmen, and Nieves, remained distinct and never got married.
+Two entered politics: Consuelo was a councilor for six terms in Jimenez, and Remedios became a congresswoman of Bukidnon.
+Remedios' son, Carlos Fortich, became governor of Bukidnon.

-In 1904, the Ozámiz family transferred to a big house in Jimenez, where they engage themselves in the copra business and ship them off to other islands in the Philippines.
+In 1904, the Ozámiz family transferred to a big house in Jimenez, where they engaged in the copra business and shipped them to other islands in the Philippines.

 Legal career

-Ozámiz graduated from Ateneo de Manila and became a lawyer on September 27, 1921.
-Actively practiced law, he was a counsel of big companies in Manila, like Madrigal Shipping and Dela Rama Steamship, both owned by senators.
+Ozámiz graduated from Ateneo de Manila and became a lawyer on September 24, 1921.
+Actively practicing law, he was a counsel of big companies in Manila, like Madrigal Shipping and Dela Rama Steamship, both owned by senators.